spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/0-overview.md

 These configurations are used to ensure the code generator is always* called with the correct, validated arguments across Visual Studio, JetBrains Rider, and the dotnet CLI.

+<sup>_\*unless a user tinkers with things they shouldn't be._</sup>

 > Note: this enables you to iterate on code generation modules within an IDE without having to switch back and forth with the Unity Editor.

-_\*unless a user tinkers with things they shouldn't be._

 ### Generate code